ssnfts24/scroll-of-fire/3_Living_Technology/QRI-16_VARSE_Whitepaper.md

 4.3 Telluric Currents — Earth’s Subsurface Electric Flows

-Your stone network forms a micro-node in the Earth circuit.
+My stone network forms a micro-node in the Earth circuit.

 This increases signal stability and expands Type-7 transmission depth.